power88w/Centric_Frontend_project/README.md

 # Midland Fishing

-This is a website primarily intended for anglers, the main task is to expose the Midland region, which is extremely attractive for them.
+This is a website primarily intended for anglers, the main task is to expose the Midland region, at it's attractiveness.
 The site is to serve as tourist information for angling tourists coming to Ireland - which will allow You to get to know and explore this part of Ireland faster and easier.

 ![overview](https://power88w.github.io/Centric_Frontend_project/images/main-overview.JPG)

 # UX

-The website is primarily for anglers and is supposed to be a guide - so as a user I would require from such a website.
+This webside target anglers and it is a quide for them  - so as a user I would require from such a website.

--	 should load very quick.
+-	 load very quick.
--	 the graphics on the page should attract my attention and graphics quality should be at a high level.
+-	 the graphics on the page should cath my attention and graphics quality should be at a high level.
 -	 navigating on the site should be easy and pleasant.
--	 website should be clear and legible without any unnecessary additions that could distract you.
+-	 website should be clear and easy to read without any unnecessary additions that could distract you.
 -	 the site should have photo galleries easy to navigate.
--	 on the page should be maps and hints for the place described.
+-	 have a maps and hints for the place described.
--	 on the site should be maps of the region and useful links that allow you to prepare for the trip.
+-	 have a maps of the region and useful links that allow you to prepare for the trip.
--	 the website should be fully functional on mobile devices.
+-	 fully functional on mobile devices.

 ### Wireframe